symfony-cmf/symfony-cmf-docs/quick_tour/the_big_picture.rst

 Congratulations!
 You've come to the end of your first introduction into the Symfony CMF.
-There is a lot more to discover, but you should already see how the Symfony CMF tries to make your live as a developer better by providing some CMS bundles.
+There is a lot more to discover, but you should already see how the Symfony CMF tries to make your life as a developer better by providing some CMS bundles.
 If you want to discover more, you can dive into the next
 section: ":doc:`the_router`".